solo-io/solo-cop/workshops/gloo-mesh-day-2/README.md

   --wait
 ```

-* Install the gloo mesh addons (rate-limiter/ext-auth-service) in the `mgmt` cluster
+* Install the gloo mesh addons (rate-limiter/ext-auth-service) in the `mgmt` cluster.
+Typically these resources are deployed to the workload clusters.
+In this workshop we will use them to secure the shared services on this cluster such as the Gloo Platform UI and Grafana.

 ```sh
 helm upgrade --install gloo-mesh-addons gloo-mesh-agent/gloo-mesh-agent \